luckman212/ytx/README.md

 ## YouTube URL Extractor

 Finds any YouTube URLs in the current clipboard text, and queries Google's YouTube V3 API to fetch metadata about each one.
-Copy the results as Markdown with short youtu.be format links.
+Copy the results as Markdown with short youtu.be format links, which include the duration and upload date.

 ### How to use